Tax credits and benefits

 Introduction to tax credits and benefits

-Depending on your household circumstances you may be able eligible to claim certain benefits and/or tax credits.
+Depending on your household circumstances you may be eligible to claim certain benefits and/or tax credits.
 There are two tax credits – Child Tax Credit and Working Tax Credit; you may be able to claim one or both of them.
 HM Revenue & Customs (HMRC) deal with claims for tax credits.

 On our main LITRG website we provide information about tax credits and benefits aimed at helping you navigate the often complicated system of support available, with links to more detailed guidance.